How to be the best remote manager: Top skills and tips

 If there is anything that the pandemic has taught us, it is how to quickly adapt to the current situation.
 In the business world, the situations and the needs of a remote or hybrid team can change quickly.

-In preparation for these unexpected events, a remote manager must exhibit strong adaptability skills in their workplace.
+In preparation for these unexpected events, remote managers must exhibit strong adaptability skills in their workplace.
 This means that they must evaluate their business model and the rules that are in place to see the areas that need any improvement.

 Remote working requires a certain level of trust in your employees to work on their assigned tasks without you needing to intercede every time.
 This means that you, as a manager, are not micromanaging your team’s work down to the very last detail.